marctorsoc/marctorsoc.github.io/_posts/2019-10-31-intro-to-text-classification.md

 In this tutorial, we will explore a basic workflow to train and evaluate a model to classify text.
 Note that there are many important aspects not covered in what follows, such as exploratory data analysis (EDA) or hyper-parameter optimisation.

-In this tutorial, we will take a real example of the `20 Newsgroups` dataset, popular among the NLP community.
+We will take a real example: the `20 Newsgroups` dataset, popular among the NLP community.
 In this dataset, each sample is labelled as one of 20 categories, such as `religion` or `space`.

 ```python